makersacademy/ruby-coding-challenge/lib/approach.md

 #Q23

 #Q24
+#TO COMPLETE
 Aware of breaks and loops
 Iterate through array using .each if array element is less than 6, print it, until reaching the first element array which is greater than 6.
 Break loop

+Note to self - check .any?

 #Q25
 Iterate through array (use .each), and return each letter as a character (chars.to_a), assigning it to a new array